MMWa/Deep-Movie-Genre-Prediciton/README.md

 The returned prediction is printed to console, in the following format.
 ```
 {
-"title": "Othello",
+'title': 'Othello',
-"description": "The evil Iago pretends to be friend of Othello in
-order to manipulate him to serve his own end in the film version of
+'description': 'The evil Iago pretends to be friend of Othello in order to manipulate him to serve his own end in the film version of this Shakespeare classic.',
-this Shakespeare classic.",
-"genre": "Drama"
+'genre': 'Action'
 }
 ```
 ## Requirements